 9.7 Examples of Orbit Estimates

-In this section we present seven example COS observations using both detectors and all of the target-acquisition modes.
-Besides the topics discussed in the previous sections we include examples of:
+In this section we present eight example COS observations using both detectors and all target-acquisition modes.
+Besides the topics discussed in the previous sections, we include examples of

 - Multiple